streetcomplete/StreetComplete/README.md

  StreetComplete on its own locates places where survey will be helpful.
 The found places are shown as markers on a map.
 Each can be solved by walking to the location and filling in the app a simple form to complete/correct the information.
 For example a road without name will result in a marker with an appropriate quest.
 After tapping it "What is the name of this road?" question is shown, with a text field to answer it.
 More examples are shown in screenshots below.

 The user's answer is automatically processed and directly uploaded into the OSM database.
-Edits are done in meaningful changesets using user's OSM account.
+Edits are done in meaningful changesets using the user's OSM account.
 Since the app is meant to be used on a survey, it can be used offline and is economic with data usage.